stereobooster/stereobooster.com/content/posts/advice-for-the-newbie/index.md

 How would you do it?
 For example, divide and conquer - separate complexity in small buckets, so in case you need it you can throw away the whole bucket without need to rewrite the whole project.

-Or, for example, you can remove all not essential complexity - you need to ask: do we need this tool in our project, do we need this library, do we need this functionality.
+Or, for example, you can remove all non-essential complexity - you need to ask: do we need this tool in our project, do we need this library, do we need this functionality.
 (Does it spark joy?)
 If not, then this is not essential complexity, it can be removed without loss.

 ## Always choose simplicity